deanpatel2/NLP-Semantic-Analysis/README.md

 ### Tools Used: VADER

-VADER is a sentiment analysis tool which allows you to describe the polarity of natural language and is particularly well-tuned to feedback data (short, few sentences entries).
-In this project, I am working on using sentiment analysis to interrogate the feedback on a more quantitative level.
-In the future, using sentiment scores may be one of several features in a model to classify the similarities of ventures and potentially predict issues they may have in the launch process.
+VADER is a sentiment analysis library which allows you to describe the polarity of natural language.
+It is particularly well-tuned to feedback data (short, few sentences entries).
+You can find more about it [here](https://github.com/cjhutto/vaderSentiment).

+In this project, I am using VADER to interrogate the feedback on a more quantitative level and help characterize successful ventures as the venture team has requested.
+In the future, using sentiment scores may be one of several features in a more comlpex model to potentially identify which data we track has the most predictive power in venture success.